-As a best practice, the THECB shall sign a contract last.
+With limited exceptions, THECB shall sign all contracts last.
 THECB will accept electronic signatures.
 Electronic signature is a signature that is an image of a hand-made signature such as on a transmitted facsimile, an electronic document created by scanning the original physical document, or an electronic document (such as one created in a PDF) where a separate image of a hand-made signature has been overlaid onto the electronic document in place of a physical hand-made signature.